ysyk2021/the-reinvention-cycle-evolving-business-for-sustainable-success/src/chapter-3-1.md

-Chapter X: Importance of Assessing Your Current Business State
+Importance of Assessing Your Current Business State
 ==============================================================

 Assessing the current state of your business is a critical step in the reinvention cycle.
 It provides valuable insights into where your organization stands, helps identify areas for improvement, and guides strategic decision-making.
 This chapter explores the importance of assessing your current business state and provides guidance on how to conduct a comprehensive evaluation.